0xblackryu/Class10CS/CH05/Textual_Questions.md

 Ans : If the condition in a while loop is initially false, the loop will not execute, and the block of statements inside the loop will be skipped.

-10. What is the use of break statement?
+10. What is the use of break statement? <br>
+Ans : The break statement is used to transfer the control to the end of a statement block in a loop.

-11. What is the use of continue statement?
+11. What is the use of continue statement? <br>
+Ans : The continue statement is used to transfer the control to the beginning of a statement block in a loop.

 12. exit(0) in a C program represents <ins>termination of a program</ins>
-13. List a few unconditional control statements in C.
+13. List a few unconditional control statements in C.<br>
+Ans : goto statement , break statement and continue statement.

 14. Give an alternative for multiple if statements in C.<br>

 Ans : An alternative for multiple if statements in C is the switch statement